Hilo Ghost Walks

 Hilo Ghost Walk meeting location:

-Tours depart from the historical marker on the southeast end of Kamehameha Ave. (just before it becomes Wailuku Dr.) in historic downtown Hilo.
+Tours depart from the historical marker near Day-Lum Properties (2 Kamehameha Ave.), where the Wailuku River meets the sea in historic downtown Hilo.